-- Recognise gendered barriers that affect girls' and boys' access to education and the quality of learning - Shift underlying values and norms that support gender inequality in education - Support all young people to be active, engaged global citizens - Implement gender-sensitive and gender-responsive policies, practices and pedagogy in their respective schools.
+- recognise gendered barriers that affect girls' and boys' access to education and the quality of learning - shift underlying values and norms that support gender inequality in education - support all young people to be active, engaged global citizens - implement gender-sensitive and gender-responsive policies, practices and pedagogy in their respective schools.

 In-service continuing professional development (CPD) on gender-responsive approach was delivered to 1,800 teachers and school leaders in low performing government schools in three districts in Zimbabwe.
 An independent evaluation of the project by the University of Nottingham noted that the programme led to improved awareness and responsiveness of school leaders and teachers to girls' education needs.
-Following the training school leaders were able to include a gender perspective in the evaluation of teaching and learning including adapt lesson observation tools, review learner books and learning walks.
+After the training, school leaders were able to incorporate a gender perspective into the evaluation of teaching and learning.
+This included adapting lesson observation tools. reviewing learner books, and conducting learning walks.
 A knowledge gap on policies to support gender equality emerged as a key issue, with teachers reporting limited prior knowledge of policies such as including school re-entry for pregnant schoolgirls.
 School-based initiatives were delivered by participating schools which included improved reading, improving school attendance and reducing absenteeism and safeguarding for girls and boys implemented by school leaders and teachers - demonstrating that school leaders and teachers can be agents of change in their school community.